Examples of Mori dream surfaces of general type with $p_g=0$: Abstract

 \section{Abstract}

 In this paper we study effective, nef and semiample cones of minimal surfaces of general type with $p_g=0.$ We provide examples of minimal surfaces of general type with $p_g=0, 2 \leq K^2 \leq 9$ which are Mori dream spaces.
 On these examples we also give explicit description of effective cones and all irreducible reduced curves of negative self-intersection.
+We also present non-minimal surfaces of general type with $p_g=0$ that are not Mori dream surfaces.